Kodak Black

 Kodak Black's career has been marked by periods of mainstream success, as well as public controversies and legal issues.
-His legal troubles began in middle school and spiked significantly throughout the late 2010s.
+His legal troubles began in middle school and spiked crucially throughout the late 2010s.
 Black was accused of rape in 2016 and faced the charge of first-degree criminal sexual conduct in South Carolina.
 He was given a plea bargain in 2021 to the lesser offense of assault and battery and was sentenced to probation.
-In 2019, Black was arrested for making false statements to possess weapons and was sentenced to almost four years in federal prison; his sentence was commuted by President Donald Trump in 2021.
-While incarcerated, he released his third studio album, Bill Israel (2020).
-His fourth studio album, Back for Everything followed in 2022, and contains the hit single "Super Gremlin" as a bonus track.
+In 2019, Black was arrested for making false statements to possess weapons and was sentenced to nearly four years in federal prison; his sentence was commuted by President Donald Trump in 2021.